HayatiDuman/NoteAt/README.md

 ## 🔹 Notes / Future Improvements

 - Full integration of Context API across the app.
--Complete functionality for all menu buttons.
+- Complete functionality for all menu buttons.
--Improve landing page content and styling.
+- Improve landing page content and styling.
--Add mobile responsiveness and design improvements.
+- Add mobile responsiveness and design improvements.

 ---

 ## 🔹 Purpose

 This project serves as a portfolio piece demonstrating interactive frontend skills.
-The MVP version provides a working post-it note application with opportunities for future enhancements.
+This version provides a working post-it note application with opportunities for future enhancements.